 Early Years Foundation Stage

-We teach art in nursery and reception classes as an integral part of the topic work covered during the year.
+We teach expressive art and design in nursery and reception classes as an integral part of the topic work covered during the year.
 As the classes are part of the EYFS curriculum, we relate the artistic side of the objectives set out in the Early Learning Goals (ELG’s) which underpin the curriculum planning for children aged 3 to 5.
-Art makes a significant contribution to expressing the world through activities such as discussing how art makes them feel, and from having hands-on experiences with a range of media such as paint, colour and materials.
+Art makes a significant contribution to expressing the world through activities such as discussing how art makes them feel, and from having hands on experiences with a range of media such as paint, colour and materials.

 The contribution of Art to teaching in other curriculum areas

 At our school, we have aligned our curriculum so that the teaching of art is linked with our English topics throughout the year.
 English texts are chosen to engage and bring learning to life for the children, and from this we ensure that art is reinforced too.
 The children use their artist of the term to create pieces of art linked to their learning in English.

 The teaching of art contributes well to mathematics and science.
 Children develop the skill of accuracy when using rulers which they can then apply to their art lessons.
 This helps them to become aware of how they want their work to be presented, and it teaches them the skill of taking pride in their work.
 Shape is a mathematical topic where children become familiarised with symmetry and pattern which they can use when creating their own art work.
 Art links well to skills needed in science lessons.
 Children learn how to create mathematical and scientific tables to present their learning which again links to the skill of accuracy.
 Children are encouraged to use the resources that they have to present their work to the highest standard.